Part 1: How to Study for FAA Written Exams

 Step 7: How to Study for the Practical Portion

-• Use correct tools and torque values
+• Use the correct tools and verify values (torque, limits, clearances)

 Step 8: Common O&P Failure Points